FOREX-Aussie surges after central bank's policy turn

 LONDON, Feb 4 (Reuters) - The Australian dollar surged almost two percent on Tuesday after the country’s central bank dropped its bias towards easing interest rates and toned down its long-term call for the currency to weaken.

-The dollar and euro gained back some ground against the yen but were firmly in recent ranges, reflecting the drop in volatility that has accompanied the flood of money out of emerging economies in search of traditional safe havens in the developed world.
+The dollar, yen and euro were all broadly stable, reflecting a drop in the volatility that has accompanied the flood of money out of emerging economies in search of traditional safe havens in the developed world.

 The Aussie has fallen by almost a fifth in the past 12 months as a commodities boom expired, growth in China began to slow and the central bank campaigned for a weaker currency to help stir economic growth.

-But some strategists have begun to turn more positive and there has also been talk in the market of Chinese investors buying the Australian currency at the start of the Year of the Horse.
+Some strategists have begun to turn more positive and there has also been talk in the market of Chinese investors buying the Australian currency at the start of the Year of the Horse.
+But the Reserve Bank of Australia’s signals on Tuesday were a surprise to many.

-“The last year’s story has been of a steady move back to long-term fair value for many currencies and for the Aussie that tends to point to levels around 83-84 (U.S. cents),” said Simon Derrick, strategist with Bank of New York Mellon in London.

-“So maybe we should not be so surprised that the RBA (Reserve Bank of Australia) is starting to moderate its language as we begin to get within sight of those levels.”

-“My view is that the kiwi should also begin to inch back toward similar long-term averages around 83-84.”

-Still, the kiwi gained another 0.9 percent against the U.S. dollar on Tuesday to trade at $0.8153.
+“Together, these statements suggest that the exchange rate is approaching levels at which the RBA is more comfortable and that policymakers are removing the threat of using their most powerful tool to drive it lower,” Citibank analysts said in a note for European clients.

+“This will be viewed as the market as an all-clear signal on the currency and is likely to invite a further reversal of short positions among leveraged investors.”

-The Aussie’s jump came as the yen eased back from a two-month high versus the U.S. dollar, though its losses were tempered by fragile sentiment after a disappointing reading on U.S. factory activity stirred concerns about the growth outlook.
+The Aussie’s jump - as much as 1.8 percent against the greenback - came as the yen eased back from a two-month high versus the U.S. dollar, though its losses were tempered by fragile sentiment after a disappointing reading on U.S. factory activity stirred concerns about the growth outlook.

 The yen, a big loser against the dollar in the past year, has seen a turnaround in the past week on the back of the sell-off in emerging markets, the dollar falling back from a peak of 105.40 yen hit earlier in January.